-Deciding on which device to get when comparing the Echo Show 8 vs. the Nest Hub is quite a difficult exercise.
-Both of these devices sound great, look good, are comparably-sized smart screen speakers, and both can do all of the basic smart screen stuff.
+Choosing which is the best smart speaker when comparing the Echo Show 8 vs. the Nest Hub (2nd Gen) is quite a difficult exercise.
+Both of these devices sound great, look good, have comparably-sized displays, and both can do all of the basic smart screen stuff.
 You can control your smart home devices, monitor your home security, watch videos, or check the weather on either device.
-An important factor in the decision process will no doubt be which smart assistant and which ecosystem you are more embedded in, but there are some other factors you may want to consider as well.
+An important factor in the decision process will undoubtedly be which smart assistant and which ecosystem you are more embedded in.
+Still, there are some other factors you may want to consider.

-Echo Show 8 vs. Nest Hub: Middleweight champions
+Echo Show 8 vs. Nest Hub (2nd Gen): Middleweight champions

-Amazon started the Echo Show line on the larger-end, and gradually introduced a smaller Echo Show 5 and a medium-sized Echo Show 8.
-Google/Nest on the other hand began their smart screen journey with the mid-sized Nest Hub and then later scaled up with the introduction of the Nest Hub Max.
+Amazon started the Echo Show line on the larger-end and gradually introduced a smaller Echo Show 5 and a medium-sized Echo Show 8.
+On the other hand, Google Nest began its smart screen journey with the mid-sized Nest Hub and then later scaled up with the introduction of the Nest Hub Max.
 Either way, both companies landed on a strategy of diversified smart screen sizes.
 Let's take a look at how they compare and help you choose the best option for you.

 |Screen||8" touch screen at 1200x800p resolution||7" touch screen at 1024x600p resolution|